 Plus Size Holiday Tips to Survive in Style

 Avoid StressFamily challenges – Set practical objectives for family gatherings.
 You can’t solve 20 years of family problems in one dinner conversation.
 When Uncle Harry harasses you about your weight, tell him “Thanks for caring” and then change the subject.
 Holiday airline travel – Make airline traveling more comfortable by reserving an aisle seat.
 Avoid the back row of the plane (the seats don’t recline.)
-Take your own airline seat belt extender
+Take your own airline

 Plus size holiday airline travel can become unbearable.
 In addition to the small seats on the airplane, the holidays add the stress of crowded airports and planes.